ArduPilot/ardupilot_wiki/common/source/docs/common-telemetry-xbee.rst

-With the CTS and RTS pins disconnected the BRD_SER1_RTSCTS (if using Telem1) or BRD_SER2_RTSCTS (if using Telem2) should be set to zero (after making the change the flight controller will need to be restarted).
+With the CTS and RTS pins disconnected the BRD_SER1_RTSCTS (if using Telem1) or BRD_SER2_RTSCTS (if using Telem2) should be set to zero (after making the change the autopilot will need to be restarted).

 .. image:: ../../../images/Telemetry_XBee_MPSetup.jpg